dpennebacker/dpennebacker.github.io/_publications/Ackerman.md

 ---
-title: "Constructionism in practice: Designing, thinking, and learning in a digital world.
+title: "Constructionism in practice Designing, thinking, and learning in a digital world.
 "
 collection: publications
 permalink: /publication/Ackerman